qwertyno/TransforMate/README.md

 ### Functionality

-1. Create folder for transformation configurations
+1. Create folder for transformation configurations:
+   [Configuration] or App_Config
 2. Move config files to transformation folder
 3. Create transformation .target
-4. Import .target to project
+4. Import .target to project (If not Web Project)
+5. Copy nescessary files from build to solution
-5. Nest config files
+6. Nest config files
-6. Ignore debug transformations
+7. Ignore debug transformations

 Hopefully this will be implemented soon.